Frequently Asked Questions

 Please provide your details on the Medical, Accessibility, and Special Consideration section when completing your acceptance information to provide us with more information about how we can support your success in Residence.
 Students requiring special accommodations on campus are encouraged to also contact the Disability Services office on campus.

 If you are not completing your acceptance information online, please contact the Residence directly for the “Request for Special Consideration Form” to provide us with more information about how we can support your success in Residence.

 The official move-in date(s) for Residence are as follows.

-Information was sent to all accepted Residents regarding early move-in options.
+Information will be sent to all accepted Residents regarding early move-in options.
 Please call 519.966.1601 x 0 or email firstname.lastname@example.org if any questions.
 Late move-outs can usually be accommodated for a nominal fee, but please contact the front desk while in-house to coordinate.

 Everyone who is accepted into Residence must fill in “Profile Questions” which is available when completing the acceptance process online.
 Students are then given the opportunity to browse roommates online, send messages to potential roommates, and accept roommates.
 If a student does not want to select their own roommate, the Residence will select a roommate for you based on your answers to the “Profile Questions”.
 You may request to live with your friends while in Residence, as long as you have both been accepted and you both request to live with each other.
 Please note that there are no co-ed suites available.

 If you are not completing your acceptance details online, the Residence will pair students together based on your Profile Questions.

 At the beginning of August we will email out a confirmation of roommate notice which will include the name and contact information of your roommate.
 If you have not already done so, you can contact your roommate and get to know them better.
 Please refer to the Residence Life section of this website.
 Here you will find important questions you can ask your roommate(s) in order to get to know them better.